sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 ### Business Questions

+1. Which product features are used most frequently across all customers?
-1. Which product features drive the highest engagement?
+2. Which beta features generate the highest number of product errors?
-2. What features are most important to Enterprise customers?
+3. Which features are used most by Enterprise customers?
-3. How much of total usage comes from beta features?
+4. How much of total product usage comes from beta versus non-beta features?
-4. Are beta features creating product quality issues?
-5. How does overall product usage change month by month?
+5. How does product usage change over time throughout the year?

 ### Key Insights

--	Total product engagement is high, with 251K feature interactions and an average of 50.44 uses per customer.
+-	feature_32 is the most-used feature with 6.69K uses, followed closely by feature_15 (6.62K) and feature_6 (6.55K).
+Usage is relatively concentrated among a small group of features, suggesting these deliver most of the product’s core value.
+-	feature_38 has the highest error count at 56, followed by feature_18 with 51 and feature_28 with 48.
+These beta features appear to create the largest reliability issues and may negatively affect customer experience.
+-	Enterprise customers use feature_10 the most at 2.64K uses, followed by feature_2 at 2.38K and feature_39 at 2.34K.
+Enterprise usage is concentrated around a few high-value features that likely influence retention and revenue.
--	Non-beta features account for 89.79% of all usage, while beta features contribute only 10.21%.
-Customers clearly rely on stable, proven functionality rather than experimental features.
+-	Non-beta features account for 224.9K uses, or 89.79% of total usage, while beta features contribute only 25.6K uses, or 10.21%.
+Customers rely overwhelmingly on stable features rather than experimental ones.
--	The most-used features overall are feature_32, feature_15, feature_6, and feature_20, each with more than 6.5K interactions.
--	Enterprise customers show a different behavior pattern.
-Their most-used features are feature_10, feature_2, feature_39, and feature_6, meaning Enterprise customers depend heavily on a narrower set of advanced capabilities.
--	Product usage is relatively stable across the year, ranging from 19.5K to 22.4K interactions per month.
-March is the strongest month at 22.42K, while April is the weakest at 19.51K.
+-	Product usage remains relatively stable throughout the year, generally ranging between 19.5K and 22.4K uses per month.
+Usage peaks in October at 22.42K and falls to its lowest point in November at 19.51K, indicating mild seasonality rather than major shifts in engagement.
--	Beta features are generating substantial friction.
-Feature_38, feature_18, and feature_28 have the highest error counts, with up to 56 errors each.

 ### Business Recommendations

--	Focus future product development on the most-used features because they drive the majority of customer value and engagement.
+-	Prioritize continued investment, performance improvements, and onboarding around the top-used features because they drive the majority of customer engagement.
--	Protect Enterprise customer retention by improving the advanced features they use most frequently.
--	Stop treating beta features as harmless experiments.
-The error-heavy beta features should either be fixed quickly or removed before they damage customer trust.
--	Use March’s higher engagement levels as a benchmark to identify what campaigns, releases, or customer activity drove stronger usage.
--	Build customer education and onboarding around the most valuable features to increase adoption and reduce downgrade risk.
+-	Focus product and engineering efforts on fixing the highest-error beta features before expanding beta adoption or releasing them broadly.
+-	Protect and enhance the most-used Enterprise features first, since problems in these areas could have the biggest impact on high-value customers and MRR.
+-	Continue improving core non-beta features while selectively promoting only the strongest beta features that show clear customer demand and low error rates.
+-	Investigate what drove the October spike and November decline, then use those findings to improve engagement during weaker months and replicate successful patterns from stronger periods.

 ---

 ## Support & Customer Experience Dashboard